howsoai/howso-docs/source/user_guide/advanced_capabilities/derived_features.rst

 By supplying the partial feature attributes we defined in step 2, the derived feature code will be populated for the ``end`` feature.

+Note: all derived features will have a feature attribute of ``computed`` set to true automatically to denote that the feature was computed internally and not explicitly trained.

 Train and Analyze
 ^^^^^^^^^^^^^^^^^